-The IICRC has written standards that are also ANSI Certified and recognized by the carpet manufacturers, insurance companies and the carpet industry as a whole.
-The IICRC has certified instructors who hold in-person classes all over the country where carpet cleaning professionals are taught and tested on the cleaning standards found in the IICRC S100 publication.
+The most prominent of these organizations is The Institute for Inspection, Cleaning and Restoration Certification (IICRC).
+The IICRC has written standards that are also certified by the American National Standards Institue (ANSI).
+Many standards are also recognized by the carpet manufacturers, insurance companies, and the carpet industry as a whole.
+The IICRC has certified instructors who hold in-person classes all over the country.
+These classes teach and test carpet cleaning professionals on the cleaning standards found in the IICRC S100 publication.
 The S100 is also called the “Standard for Professional Cleaning of Textile Floor Coverings.”

 Many carpet cleaning companies do not send their technicians to any formal classes to gain this knowledge.
 They simply teach the technicians on the job from what they have learned.
 Without formal education and testing, these technicians can miss out on important knowledge about the science of cleaning.
 Formal education from an IICRC certified instructor lays the foundation upon which a technician will continue to learn and put their knowledge into practice.

 Without this education, a technician will lack knowledge of many things including:

 - How the PH of cleaning solutions affects different stains and materials

 - Pet urine neutralization